 Have you ever told anyone your life story?
 Tell the class your life story.
 Tell them what you have done from the time you started school till now.

-of two words: "auto" meaning self and "biography" meaning story.
+"Autobiography" is made up of two words: "auto" meaning self and "biography" meaning story.
 So, autobiography is a story about oneself.